sakibopu/IoT-Board-Design-with-Computer-Vision-and-4G-Cellular-Connectivity/README.md

 - Integration of additional sensors for environmental monitoring.
 - Support for LoRa or NB-IoT for extended connectivity.
 - Implementation of machine learning models for advanced computer vision tasks.
-- Development of a custom PCB for compact design.